MilosLukic/Godot-Navigation-Lite/README.md

 Creates navigation mesh and saves it with all helper meshes to a scene, so the next time it's loaded fast from the scene file.

 - `clear_navmesh()`
+Removes all the cached properties from the navigation mesh - cached collision shapes and navmesh itself.

+- `save_navmesh()`
+It happens automatically when you bake the navmesh, but if you want to save a game (scene) and if there were changes to the navmesh, you have to manually call it.

 ### Class `DetourNavigationMeshCached`
 This class includes all methods and properties form `DetourNavigationMesh`